 1996 - With the goal of reducing the wait for diagnosis after an abnormal mammogram, the Breast Health Program was opened at BC Women’s in November 1996 in partnership with the BC Cancer.
 The median wait for diagnosis has decreased from nine weeks to nine days.

 2000 - The 250,000th baby was born at BC Women’s, marking a major milestone.

 2001 - The Provincial Health Services Authority was established to plan, manage and evaluate selected specialty and province-wide health care services across BC, working with the five geographic health authorities to meet local and regional needs.
-Part of this role involves operating health care agencies, including BC Women’s Hospital + Health Centre, that focus on specialty health care services for the entire province.
+Part of this role involves operating health care programs, including BC Women’s Hospital + Health Centre, that focus on specialty health care services for the entire province.

 2003 - The Nelly Auersperg Award was established through BC Women’s to honor the work of Dr. Nelly Auersperg, who is one of Canada’s foremost cell biologists.
 The award supports research that will directly assist women and provide important new information about women’s health care.

 2003 - BC Women’s launched the Advanced Maternity Fellowship for Rural Practitioners as part of its provincial mandate to provide competent maternity care to all families in the province.
 The Fellowship provides physicians, nurses, midwives and other allied health care providers with training and education in advanced maternity skills.

 2004 - Advancing the Health of Girls and Women in British Columbia: A Provincial Women’s Health Strategy is released.
 The plan offers a 10-year collaborative, women-centred approach to address three priority areas: women’s health monitoring and surveillance; maternity care; and mental health and addiction.